Guppy: Genetics

 Guppies have 23 pairs of chromosomes, including one pair of sex chromosomes, the same number as humans.
 The genes responsible for male guppies' ornamentations are Y-chromosome linked and are heritable.

 The guppy has been successfully hybridised with various species of molly (Poecilia latipinna or P. velifera), e.g., male guppy and female molly.
 However, the hybrids are always male and appear to be infertile.
 The guppy has also been hybridised with the Endler's livebearer (Poecilia wingei) to produce fertile offspring, with the suggestion that, despite physical and behavioural differences, Endler's may represent a subspecies of Poecilia reticulata rather than a distinct species.

 Due to the extensive selective breeding of guppies for desirable traits such as greater size and colour, some strains of the fish have become less hardy than their wild counterparts.
 Immense inbreeding of guppies has been found to affect body size, fertility and susceptibility to diseases; these being a symptom of inbreeding depression.

 Common diseases

 Guppies are susceptible to various diseases, which may stem from bacterial, parasitic, or fungal infections.
 Maintaining a clean tank, a balanced diet, and regular monitoring can help in preventing these diseases.

 Ichthyophthirius multifiliis (Ich)

 Ichthyophthirius multifiliis, commonly known as ich, is a protozoan parasite that infects guppies and other freshwater fish.
-The infection is characterised by white cysts appearing on the skin, gills, and fins of the affected fish, giving a distinct white spot appearance which is often referred to as "white spot disease".
+The infection is characterised by white cysts appearing on the skin, gills, and fins of the affected fish, giving a distinct white spot appearance that is often referred to as "white spot disease".

 The life cycle of Ichthyophthirius multifiliis involves three stages: the trophont stage, the tomont stage, and the theront stage.